She/They

 I work primarily with BIPOC and immigrant communities, including queer populations dealing with lifelong challenges like complex PTSD and inter/transgenerational trauma.

-I have over seven years of experience working in community mental health, supporting those struggling with panic attacks, self-harming behaviors, and suicidality.
+I also have over seven years of experience working in crisis intervention, supporting those struggling with panic attacks, self-harming behaviors, and suicidality.

 My approach to talk therapy is spacious, intuitive, and expansive yet aligned in the present, inviting moments of levity and humor.
 Every session builds upon the next, weaving in intrapsychic parts work, somatic explorations, and trauma-informed interventions.